Ehanlion/mist_obsidian/0. The North-West Highlands/Features/The High Forests.md

 Of course, this rumor is false.
 But it was made true, in part, by the people of [[The North-West Highlands]] *believing* that it was true.
 The forest has 5 sections.
 They assigned, in belief, 5 gods to it and through generations wrote the folk tale about it.
 # The 5 sections:
 **To illustrate:** Divide the forest into a rough circle.
 Each region occupies 1/5th of the pie.
 Each region is relatively equal in size.
 Below are each region and a short description.
+From most westerly and then rotating towards north, we go: *TWMS*, *TGOF*, *TUV*, *TSG*, *TCR*.
+So evil-ish ones border [[The Bay of Kelp]] and [[The Harmonious Sea]] while the more good ones face inland and more towards the towns.
+The North-West Byway wraps east around the east side of [[The Echoing Grotto]] instead of going through The Charmed Royalties or The Widow-Maker's Grove.
+The Byway enters from north in The Glades of Fate and exits south from The Serenity Groves before making its way towards [[Trawlrock]].
 ### The Untamed Verdant
 > The forest associated with [[The Wildmother]].
 A lush, vibrant section of the forest.
 It teems with flora and fauna; a general aura of unpredictable life and charm imbues this area with a sense of hope and wildness.